mdm-code/gsnip/README.md

 ```

 The first one will write `STDERR` to the terminal so that you can see server
 messages.
-The other sends all messages to `/dev/null` and gets detached from
+The other one sends all messages to `/dev/null` and gets detached
-the current session.
+from the current session.

 Then you can interact with the server using `gsnip` client like this: